-- There will be future opportunities for public engagement as well, and ongoing engagement with communities and First Nations throughout the rest of the process.
+There will be future opportunities for public engagement as well, and ongoing consultation throughout the rest of the process.

 Safety and Reliability Improvements

 - Resurfacing Highway 99 between Steveston Highway and the Highway 17 Interchange, including better lane markings and more reflective signs to improve safety; and,

 - Improving tunnel drainage to reduce the risk to drivers from pooling water and ice at tunnel entrances.